The AAA Capital Funding Knowledge Base

 Dispelling Common Home Buying Myths: Affording a Home

+Welcome to our guide on debunking the most common myths about affording a home.
 Buying a home can feel overwhelming, especially with the amount of misinformation out there.
 At AAA Capital Funding, we’re here to clear up the confusion and empower you with facts—so you can move forward with confidence.

-This section focuses on four common myths related to affording a home and securing a mortgage:
+This section focuses on four common myths related to affording a home and securing a mortgage.

 Myth #1: You Need a 20% Down Payment to Buy a Home